The Audit Process

 Frequently Asked Questions

-The Office of Legislative Audits is an agency within the Maryland General Assembly’s Department of Legislative Services and reports to the Joint Audit Committee.
+The Office of Legislative Audits is an agency within the Maryland General Assembly’s Department of Legislative Services and reports to the Joint Audit and Evaluation Committee.
 The committee is established by State statute and consists of 20 General Assembly members.
 Ten members are appointed from the Senate by the Senate President and ten other members are appointed from the House of Delegates by the Speaker of the House.

 By law, OLA is required to conduct a fiscal compliance audit of each Executive and Judicial Branch agency of State government every three to four years.
-OLA may also conduct performance audits at its discretion or as requested by the Joint Audit Committee or the Executive Director of the Department of Legislative Services.
+OLA may also conduct performance audits at its discretion or as requested by the Joint Audit and Evaluation Committee or the Executive Director of the Department of Legislative Services.

 OLA is statutorily required to conduct audits in accordance with generally accepted government auditing standards.
 Under those standards, OLA is subject to an external peer review under the auspices of the National State Auditors Association once every three years.
 The purpose of the peer review is to determine whether OLA’s system of quality control is suitably designed in conformance with professional standards and is operating effectively.